 - Research and development of an exhibition

-- Seminars in museum and curatorial theory and practice led by museum professionals
+- Seminars in curatorial theory and practice led by museum professionals

-- Hands-on workshops in art handling and collections management, museum education, conservation, and exhibition practices
+- Hands-on workshops in art handling and collections management, museum education, conservation, and exhibition development

 - Field trips to area museums, including an overnignt trip to Washington, D.C.

 - GRE course and graduate school preparation